chef/chef-web-docs/chef_master/source/delivery_manage_secrets.rst

 * This code is used in the ``build-cookbook``
 * Secrets are managed at the project, organization and/or enterprise level
 * There are two mechanisms to manage secrets in Chef Automate:
-  - Using an encrypted data bag
+  #.
+Using an encrypted data bag.
-  - Using chef vaults
+  #.
+Using chef vaults.

 For more information on security, see `How to be a Secure Chef <https://learn.chef.io/skills/be-a-secure-chef/>`_.